MohamedAlaa28/A-Book-Tracking-App/README.md

 # MyReads Project

-This is the react project contains two pages first one to show the books with their authors and title and shelves with the capability to change the shelf of any book and the second one to be able to search for any book in the database and but it at any shelf you want
+This react project contains two pages first one shows the books with their authors and titles and shelves with the capability to change the shelf of any book and the second one can search for any book in the database but at any shelf you want

 ## Installation
 * requires [Node.js] to run